Winding Hills Park

+Terrain

 Much of the park is wooded, with some clear areas around the roads.
 The hills slope up to the east, and the terrain to the north and west remains gently rolling.
 Elevations range from 500 ft above sea level at the west, where Pine Swamp drains toward the Wallkill River via a short unnamed tributary, to 780 ft at the USGS Kimball benchmark.

+Recreational activities

 The lake is available for paddleboat rental and angling in season, and two smaller ponds on the property are also open to fishermen.
 There are 51 campsites available for overnight use, between May and October, with payment of an adequate reservation fee.
 A 10 mi trail system is open to hikers and horseback riders, as well as snowshoers and snowmobilers in winter.

 A 20 acre picnic area with 40 individual picnic sites is available for use.
 Each individual picnic site contains a table and charcoal grill.
 A picnic shelter for group use is also available.
 The rental fee for use of the shelter is $150, for both Orange County and Non-County groups.